Skip to content

 Veterans requiring intermediate or skilled nursing care may find a solution with the Oklahoma State Veterans Centers.

 These homes represent some of the most helpful Oklahoma disabled veteran benefits available.
-Priority admission is granted in order to WWII veterans, former POWs, and eligible wartime veterans, followed by veterans with a disability rating of 70 percent or greater, and finally veterans with disability ratings of 60 percent and below.
+Priority admission is granted to WWII veterans, former POWs, and eligible wartime veterans, followed by veterans with a disability rating of 70 percent or greater and, finally, veterans with disability ratings of 60 percent and below.

 Eligibility requirements include: